As we wind down summer and head into fall, don’t hang up your gardening gloves just yet, there is still plenty to do!

 Pansies with their monkey faces bring cheer to any winter landscape.
 They love the sun, but wilt easily in the heat, so the cool air and warm soil of the fall season is the ideal combination for these plants.

 When you plant them in fall, they have two long seasons to display their flowers.
 Plant them in well-cultivated, rich soil to help them establish a good root system.

 With deadheading and regular feeding, you can keep them going into spring and beyond.
 Although pansies are treated as annuals, they are really perennial plants, but they tend get leggy after the first year.

 They are so versatile that they look equally good in neat rows and geometrical beds and also in informal plantings.
 So get your bulb selections and plan your tulip beds early.

-Water deeply once after planting, but keep the beds on the drier side afterward, if you can help it.
+Water deeply once after planting, but keep the beds on the drier side afterwards, if you can help it.
 The bulbs have everything they need for the first season’s flowers, so you don’t need to fertilize the beds unless you want to turn the plants into perennials.

-These sunny flowers appearing in late winter or early spring are a welcome sight in any garden..
-They are easy care for and will grow and bloom almost anywhere in the country and can be naturalized in many areas.
+These sunny flowers appearing in late winter or early spring are a welcome sight in any garden.
+They are easy to care for and will grow and bloom almost anywhere in the country and can be naturalized in many areas.